ringmaster/metaflyer/README.md

 # Metaflyer

-A powerful Obsidian plugin that enforces metadata rules and automatically organizes your notes based on defined rulesets.
+A powerful Obsidian plugin that enforces properties rules and automatically organizes your notes based on defined rulesets.

 ## Features

-- **Automatic Metadata Population**: When you set a trigger field (like `type: O3`), the plugin instantly populates all required metadata fields
+- **Automatic Properties Population**: When you set a trigger field (like `type: O3`), the plugin instantly populates all required properties fields
-- **Visual Feedback System**: Clear alerts show you when metadata is missing, incomplete, or ready for organization
+- **Visual Feedback System**: Clear alerts show you when properties are missing, incomplete, or ready for organization
 - **Smart Auto-Organization**: Automatically rename and move notes to the correct location using customizable templates
-- **Flexible Rulesets**: Define custom rules for different note types with metadata requirements, title templates, and organization paths
+- **Flexible Rulesets**: Define custom rules for different note types with properties requirements, title templates, and organization paths
 - **Real-time Monitoring**: Works on all notes vault-wide, regardless of age or location
-- **Smart Placeholders**: Use `{fieldName}` placeholders in titles and paths that automatically populate with metadata values
+- **Smart Placeholders**: Use `{fieldName}` placeholders in titles and paths that automatically populate with properties values

 ## Quick Start